CMU-IDS-2021/fp--05839-abby-jeff-kyle-will/Report.md

 #### Defining Machine Intelligence

+The timeline we created for this chapter of the narrative is pictured below.

 ![Machine Intelligence Milestones](report-img/Timeline.PNG)

 #### Machine Intelligence as a Paradigm Shift

+The chart we produced to convey the scale of the spectrum of intelligence is pictured below.

 ![Spectrum of Intelligence](report-img/Spectrum.PNG)

+Some examples of the magnitude comparisons we visualized are pictured below.

 ![Magnitude - Frequency](report-img/MagnitudeFrequency.JPG)
 ![Magnitude - Speed](report-img/MagnitudeSpeed.JPG)

 #### Evolving Perceptions of Machine Intelligence

+An example of our analysis of popular coverage of machine intelligence is pictured below.

 ![Popular Coverage](report-img/PopularCoverage.JPG)

+An example of our analysis of professional coverage of machine intelligence is pictured below.

 ![Professional Attention](report-img/ProfessionalAttention.JPG)

 #### Prospects for Machine Intelligence

+Some examples of our visualization of the results of the survey of expert opinion are pictured below.

 ![Expert Sentiment](report-img/ExpertSentiment.JPG)
 ![Basic Operation Achievement](report-img/BasicOperationAchievement.JPG)

+Some examples of the visualization of the results of the survey of public opinion are pictured below.

 ![Comparing Odds](report-img/ComparingOdds.JPG)
 ![Regional Pursuit of Advancement](report-img/RegionalPursuitAdvancement.JPG)

 #### Responding to Potential Risks

+The visualization we created to describe the state of global response to machine intelligence is pictured below.

 ![Global Response](report-img/GlobalResponse.PNG)